Welcome Uruguay MORE OUTINGS IN ChuyMORE OUTINGS IN Chuy

 The aim was fulfilled as soon as the construction was taken from the Portuguese.
 After this, constant disputes were held with all those who wished to take over it.
 After the Big War (a conflict between the countries in the Río de la Plata and the international powers with which they held relationships between 1839 and 1851), this place was thrown into oblivion and the sand did a good job in burying it.
 It was abandoned and it was not until 1928 that it was rebuilt in order to turn it into a tourist attraction.

-Visit to the Santa Teresa National Park Fortress
+The Santa Teresa National Park Fortress, Chuy

 For such purpose, the intervention of archeologist Horacio Arredondo was necessary.
 He began the recovery tasks and the search for remains that might give material testimony of those days.
 He also had the great idea of planting a wood in the area so that the live sand hills would not invade the huge treasure and cultural - historic heritage we can appreciate today.